olliglorioso/datasets/README.md

 # datasets
 Data sets for different use cases.
+Mainly for automated tests.